0x01DA/writeups/midnightsunctfquals2022/speed1/README.md

 40
 ```

+It's 40.
+Perfect.

 ![main address was 0x4010d0](main-address.png)

+Since there is ASLR enabled we have to find a way to figure out the address of *system*.
+We can use a function of the Global Offset Table for that.

 Using pwndbg to see the GOT entries:

 ![puts is in got](got-functions.png)

+Now we prepare a two stage payload.
+First stage finds out the address of puts via GOT.
+We need to calculate the address for the system-function.
+The second stage delivers the ret2libc-payload:

 ```python
 #!/usr/bin/env python3